PritchardLab/PSU-CIDD-COVID19/cpp-v4-6e-severe-classes/command_line_options.md

 >
 > e.g. `./odesim none -tf 120 -beta 3 4 5 6`

+##### -diag

+This is a flag that prints out some basic diagnostic info as to who was infecte, who was hospitalized, and who died.
+To be used like this:

+    `./odesim none -diag`

+##### -ph2c

+This is the probability that a hospitalized patient (in the acute stage of hospitalization) will at some point in the future need critical care (i.e. ICU care).

 ##### -tf
 Time at which the ODEs are stopped.
 Day 1 is Jan 1 2020.
 So, if you want to run the simulation through to April 30 2020, you would call